jesse-wright-reasoning-honours/project-proposal/README.md

 Reasoning is an ongoing challenge in IOT.
 From a theoretical perspective, existing reasoning techniques lack scalability; with traditional rule-based inferencing having a computational complexity ranging from polynomial time (e.g. OWL2RL) to exponential time (e.g. OWL2 Direct semantics).
 From an implementation perspective, few reasoners are written in languages such as Javascript which can be run in the browser; limiting the extent to which web clients can perform reasoning.

 In this project we shall address these hurdles by implementing and benchmarking a suite of RDF reasoners in [TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html).
-These reasoners will be [rdf-js](https://rdf.js.org/) compliant, and will all have an interface that conforms the the [reasoning bus](https://github.com/comunica/comunica-feature-reasoning) for the [Comunica Engine](https://github.com/comunica/comunica).
+These reasoners will be [rdf-js](https://rdf.js.org/) compliant, and will all have an interface that conforms to the [reasoning bus](https://github.com/comunica/comunica-feature-reasoning) for the [Comunica Engine](https://github.com/comunica/comunica).
 Moreover, the reasoners we intend to develop - will range from traditional reasoners, to those which use Machine Learning and heuristics to decrease computational complexity of reasoning at the cost of imperfect rule evaluation.

 The [Comunica Engine](https://github.com/comunica/comunica) is a "is a meta query engine using which query engines can be created.
 It does this by providing a set of modules that can be wired together in a flexible manner." (cf. [Comunica](https://comunica.dev/about/)).
 Comunica has built in [benchmarking](https://github.com/comunica/comunica#benchmarking) support.
 Comunica is seeing a growing adoption within the Semantic Web community, with usage in notable projects including the [solid community server](https://github.com/solid/community-server/blob/main/package.json).